-A WARNING: Turn off all gas appliances while the vehicle is in motion.
-If a en-route heating system is fitted isolate all appliances except the heater.
+WARNING: Turn off all gas appliances while the vehicle is in motion.

 A WARNING: Please take care to ensure you have allowed for the masses of all the items you intend to carry in your motorhome e.g. passengers, optional equipment, essential habitational equipment and personal effects such as clothing, food, pets, bicycles, sailboards and sports equipment etc.